redhat-best-practices-for-k8s/test-network-function/README.md

 Suite|Test Spec Description|Minimum OpenShift Version
 ---|---|---
-generic|The generic test suite is used to test `Default` network connectivity between containers.
+diagnostic|The diagnostic test suite is used to gather node information from an OpenShift cluster.
+The diagnostic test suite should be run whenever generating a claim.json file.|4.4.3 generic|The generic test suite is used to test `Default` network connectivity between containers.
 It also checks that the base container image is based on `RHEL`.|4.4.3 multus|The multus test suite is used to test SR-IOV network connectivity between containers.|4.4.3 operator|The operator test suite is designed basic Kubernetes Operator functionality.|4.4.3